-Take a Boat Tour at The Perfume River
+Take A Boat Tour

-The Perfume River flows through the Hue’s center.
-A lot of tourists consider taking a boat tour along this river.
+The Perfume River flows through the Hue’s centre.
+A lot of visitors consider taking a boat tour along this river.

 Strolling along the walkways is another way of taking in the river along the edge of the river.
-During morning, the joggers may take their morning runs in this place.
+During morning, you will see joggers doing their morning runs.